jwhiteman/proofs/2/2-scratch.md

 which is to say that n^2 ≡ 25 (mod 100)

-Since congruence mod 100 preserves the last two decimal digits, we conclude that n^2 ends in 25.
+Since congruence mod 100 preserves the last two decimal digits, n^2 ends in 25.